 More than 200 million prescriptions are written for opiate drugs each year.
-These narcotic analgesics include powerful medications such as Morphine and codeine are only meant to be used short-term for pain relief purposes because these drugs are highly addictive.
+These narcotic analgesics, including powerful medications such as Morphine and codeine, are only meant to be used short-term for pain relief purposes because these drugs are highly addictive.
 Because of the rapid increase in the abuse of narcotics, several new laws for been enacted in the United States to try to reduce availability and prevent abuse and misuse.

 New Prescription Regulations

 The Drug Enforcement Administration (DEA) has announced new rules that apply to medications containing hydrocodone, an opioid pain medication synthesized from codeine.
 Under the new rules, patients will have to return to their doctor before getting another refill.
 Also under the new DEA rules concerning hydrocodone-containing medications physicians cannot call or fax in prescriptions and pharmacies must keep their supply of hydrocodone medications in a vault to prevent theft.